You are here: Urology Textbook > Anatomy > Urinary bladder

-The bladder has a volume capacity of 400–500 ml and is of ovoid shape.
-The bladder can be divided in the corpus with two lateral walls, dorsal wall and ventral wall.
-At the apex, the dorsal and ventral wall meets and the urachus starts and runs to the umbilicus.
+The bladder is ovoid and has a volume capacity of 400–500 ml.
+The bladder can be divided into the corpus with two lateral walls, the dorsal wall and the ventral wall.
+The dorsal and ventral walls meet at the apex, and the urachus starts and runs to the umbilicus.
 The bladder neck surrounds the bladder trigone (see below).

 Adjacent organs of the urinary bladder

-The bladder lies preperitoneally behind the symphysis, the peritoneum covers parts of the ventral and dorsal wall.
-The space anterior to the bladder and behind the abdominal wall is called retropubic space (space of retzius).
-The space enables varius filling conditions of the urinary bladder.
+The bladder lies preperitoneal behind the symphysis; the peritoneum covers parts of the ventral and dorsal walls.
+The space anterior to the bladder and behind the abdominal wall is called retropubic space (space of Retzius).
+The space enables various filling conditions of the urinary bladder.
 The bladder is adjacent to the small intestine and sigmoid colon (dorsal, towards the abdomen).
 The iliac vessels are lateral to the bladder.
-The bladder neck in men contacts prostate [fig. anatomy of the male pelvis].
-In women, the bladder trigone and bladder neck are kranial to the vagina, the uterus is located posterior to the bladder [fig. anatomy of the female pelvis].
+The bladder neck in men contacts the prostate.
+In women, the bladder trigone and bladder neck are cranial to the vagina, and the uterus is located posterior to the bladder.

-The peritoneum covers the rectum and the dorsal wall of the bladder, forming a peritoneal pouch in the pelvis: rectovesical pouch in men (exacavatio rectovesicalis), and recto-uterine pouch in women (excavatio vesico-uterina).
+The peritoneum covers the rectum and the dorsal wall of the bladder, forming a peritoneal pouch in the pelvis: rectovesical pouch in men (excavatio rectovesicalis), and recto-uterine pouch in women (excavatio vesicouterina).
 The urinary bladder and adjacent structures determine the inner surface of the lower abdominal wall [fig. anatomy of the inner surface of the abdominal wall]:

 Interior of the Bladder

-The interior of the bladder are the trigone of the bladder (trigonum vesicae), side walls of the bladder, rear and front wall [fig. interior of the bladder].
+The interior areas of the bladder are the trigone of the bladder (trigonum vesicae), side walls, rear and front walls [fig. interior of the bladder].

 Trigone of the bladder